akiroqw/tiktok_downloader_bot/README.md

 ## Installation
 1. Create a bot in Telegram using BotFather and copy the token.
+2. Go to the website my.telegram.org and get api_id and api_hash
 3. Clone repository
 ```
 $ git clone https://github.com/akiroqw/TikTokDownloader.git